-Defined by the Diagnostic and Statistical Manual of Mental Disorders V (DSM-V), the most common anxiety disorders are:
+Anxiety disorders, defined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), include the following:

 - Panic Disorder (Panic Attacks)

 - Substance/Medication-Induced Anxiety Disorder